xmlking/spectacular/README.md

 By default, the `dev` server (dev command) runs in `development` mode and the `build` command run in `production` mode.
-This means when running `bun build`, it will load the env variables from `.env.production` if there is one:
+This means when running `bun run build`, it will load the env variables from `.env.production` if there is one:
 Use `.env.local` to override environment variables in `.env` (like API keys) for local development.

 ## Developing